dogeystamp/WaterlooCCC/README.md

           2  3
          /\  /\
          4 5 6 7

+    Queue:
+        Just like you would think, it's like a waiting line.
+You serve the one first in line.

     Breadth First Search (BFS):
         It's an algorithm to go through a **tree** or **graph**.
         It's suitable for finding the shortest path from one point to another,